vueuse/schema-org/README.md

 </script>
 ```

-You can reference any value
+You can reference any value specified within your pages meta.

 ## Breadcrumbs 🍞

 // @todo This needs some more thought

+You can either use the `useSchemaOrgBreadcrumbs` or the `SchamaOrgBreadcrumbs` component.

+### Composable

 ```vue
 <script setup lang="ts">